 - Alex McLean (photo of Surplus Production Unit)

 In case you were curious about what Chutzpah means, synonyms include the words audacity, effrontery, cheek, gall and supreme self-confidence.

-The Chutzpah Festival is one of Vancouver’s top performing arts festivals and in 2020 it celebrates its 20th year.
+The Chutzpah Festival is one of Vancouver’s top performing arts festivals and in 2021 it celebrated its 21st year.

 For more information see the Chutzpah Festival website.